mashalafzal/ASYDE2024/README.md

 2. raw data                               # the folder containing ETHICS dataset.

-3. results                                # the folder containing results of difefrent proccess applied on VIRTUE group.
+3. results                                # the folder containing results of the experiment applied on VIRTUE group.

 4. running code                           # the folder containing the python scripts to perform the experiment.